Skip to content

 "And a Subway store, well, it's completely gone," Langton reported.
 "Allen Road, Outer Drive, Dix — those are the main areas hit in Melvindale."

-A tornado was not immediately confirmed in Melvindale, but the National Weather Service will be investigating there and in other locations on Wednesday.
+A tornado was not immediately confirmed in the Downriver area, but National Weather Service teams are investigating there, and in other locations on Wednesday.

-The NWS said four general areas in Lower Michigan are being looked for possible tornadoes:
+The NWS said four general areas in WWJ's listening area were being looked for possible tornadoes:

 Students in dorms at Saginaw Valley State University were told to go to the first floor of their buildings early in the morning.